-The directors' responsibilities for preparing the Annual Report and the financial statements in accordance with applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union are set out in the Statement of Directors' Responsibilities.
+The directors' responsibilities for preparing the Regulatory Accounts of the Company in accordance with the Regulatory Licence are set out in the statement of directors' responsibilities on pages 20 and 21.

-Our responsibility is to audit the financial statements in accordance with relevant legal and regulatory requirements and International Standards on Auditing (UK and Ireland).
+Our responsibility is to audit the Regulatory Accounts in accordance with International Standards on Auditing (UK & Ireland) issued by the UK Auditing Practices Board, except as stated in the 'Basis of audit opinion', below and having regard to the guidance contained in Audit 05/03 'Reporting to Regulators of Regulated Entities'.

-We report to you our opinion as to whether the financial statements give a true and fair view and are properly prepared in accordance with the Companies Act 1985.
-We also report to you whether in our opinion the information given in the Directors' Report is consistent with the financial statements.

-In addition we report to you if, in our opinion, the Company has not kept proper accounting records, if we have not received all the information and explanations we require for our audit, or if information specified by law regarding directors' remuneration and other transactions is not disclosed.
+We report to you our opinion as to whether the Regulatory Accounts present fairly, in accordance with standard condition 44 of the Regulatory Licence and the accounting policies set out in note 2, the results and financial position of the Company.
+We also report to you if, in our opinion, the Company has not kept proper accounting records or if we have not received all the information and explanations that we require for our audit.

-We read the other information contained in the Annual Report and consider whether it is consistent with the audited financial statements.
-We consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the financial statements.
-Our responsibilities do not extend to any further information outside the Annual Report.
+We read the other information presented with the Regulatory Accounts, being the Directors' Report and the Corporate Governance Statement, on which we do not express an audit opinion, and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the Regulatory Accounts.